-Prior to this offering, there has been no public market for shares of our common shares.
-Although we anticipate that our common shares will be approved for listing on NASDAQ, an active trading market for our shares may never develop or be sustained following this offering.
-The initial public offering price of our common shares will be determined through negotiations between us and the underwriters.
+Prior to this offering, there has been no public market for our common shares.
+Although our common shares are approved for listing on NASDAQ, an active trading market for our shares may never develop or be sustained following this offering.
+The initial public offering price of our common shares was determined through negotiations between us and the underwriters.
 This initial public offering price may not be indicative of the market price of our common shares after this offering.
 If a market for our common shares does not develop or is not sustained, it may be difficult for you to sell your common shares at an attractive price or at all.
 We cannot predict the prices at which our common shares will trade.
 It is possible that in one or more future periods our results of operations may be below the expectations of public market analysts and investors, and, as a result of these and other factors, the price of our common shares may fall.